What is a Magnet?

 - Magnetic poles always exist in pairs.

 - Whenever a magnet is suspended freely in mid-air, it always points towards north-south direction.
-Pole pointing towards geographic north is known as North pole and the pole pointing towards geographic south is known as South pole.
+Pole pointing towards geographic north is known as the North Pole and the pole pointing towards geographic south is known as the South Pole.

 - Like poles repel while unlike poles attract.

 - The magnetic force between the two magnets is greater when the distance between these magnets are lesser.

 There are three types of magnets, and they are as follows: